Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 Entries form a _directed acyclic graph_ within a blockchain: [block headers](#blockheader) reference the [transaction headers](#txheader) (organized in a [merkle tree](data.md#merkle-binary-tree)) that in turn reference [outputs](#output), that are coming from [muxes](#mux), [issuances](#issuance) and [spends](#spend).

-### Generic Entry
+### Entry

-All entries have the following structure:
+Each entry has the following generic structure:

 Field               | Type                 | Description
 --------------------|----------------------|----------------------------------------------------------